techprasanna/reliableUDPtransfer/README.md

 server side and asks for retransmission of the packet.
 4. After receiving a BAD_ACK from the receiver, the sender calls the retransmission_needed method to resend the packet that is dropped previously.
+5. After receving the retransmitted packet from the sender, the server now checks if the packet has already been added to its buffer or not, it yes, it ignores the packet so that repetition of packet is avoided.
+If not, it adds the packet with the sequence number in the hashmap.
+6. Along with adding the data and the sequence number in the hashmap, there is a fileoutput stream reading the byte array from each packet and storing them.
+When the packet arrives, it adds it to the buffer and stores the data from the packet ignoring the headers.
+7. In this way, the reliable protocol designed over UDP provides additional reliability compared to UDP and less overhead as compared to TCP.